Advanced Relations

 SeaORM ➕ GraphQL = 🧭 Seaography

-With Seaography, you can quickly launch a GraphQL server from SeaORM entities!
+With Seaography, you can instantly launch a fully-fledged GraphQL server!

 SeaORM ➕ React = 🖥️ SeaORM Pro